-If you are interested in contributing scanning equipment or software or other items, please contact Michael Hart at: hart@pobox.com
+If you are interested in contributing scanning equipment or software or other items, please contact Michael Hart at: hart@pobox.com anish: they merely suggest the Spanish words from which they have been coined as patronymics.

 [Portions of this eBook's header and trailer may be reprinted only when distributed free of all fees.
 Copyright (C) 2001, 2002 by Michael S. Hart.
 Project Gutenberg is a TradeMark and may not be used in any sales of Project Gutenberg eBooks or other materials be they hardware or software or any other related product without express permission.]